bigcheesh/openflow/README.md

 1. Visit: https://openrouter.ai
 2. Download source and run
 3. Generate an API key
-4. Paste it into OpenFlow
+4. Paste it into OpenFlow .env

 ---